BoChenGroup/PyDPM/README.md

 A python library focuses on constructing deep probabilistic models on GPU.
 Pydpm provides efficient distribution sampling functions and has included lots of implemented probabilistic models.

+:fire:**Note: We have released a new version that does not depend on Pycuda.**

 ![Image text](https://raw.githubusercontent.com/BoChenGroup/pydpm/master/pydpm_framework.png)